tamagusko/tamagusko.github.io/README.md

 # Tiago Tamagusko &ndash; Civil Engineer & Data Analyst
-**I solve transportation problems, amongst other things**
 - 5+ years of experience as a civil engineer in the transportation area
 - Seeking to develop and apply multidisciplinary skills to solve complex problems
 - Enthusiast of AI, programming, and technology